1. Cyberstalking in Washington D.C. | Initial Background of the Victim

 • Lack of lawful purpose or consent

-In this case, the pattern of messaging, the use of multiple platforms, and the impact on both the client and her partner aligned with what Washington D.C. courts recognize as behavior constituting cyberstalking.
+In this case, the pattern of messaging, the use of multiple platforms, and the impact on both the client and her partner aligned with what Washington D.C.
+Courts recognize as behavior constituting cyberstalking.

 3. Cyberstalking in Washington D.C. | Strategic Legal Response